The following are some frequently asked questions for all things related to password reset.

 Q: How can I filter the password management reports?

-A: You can filter the password management reports by clicking the small magnifying glass to the extreme right of the column labels, towards the top of the report (see screenshot).
+A: You can filter the password management reports by clicking the small magnifying glass to the extreme right of the column labels, near the top of the report.
 If you want to do richer filtering, you can download the report to excel and create a pivot table.

 Q: What is the maximum number of events are stored in the password management reports?